Tutoriel: Installation du ventilateur de toît et des panneaux solaires (étapes par étapes) - Vanlife-Store

 Mounting and solar panels

 Since the mounting bolts were a bit short, we used a magnet to hold the channel nuts high enough for the bolts to catch some threads.
-We also used blue Loctite on these bolts and tightened them with an impact wrench.
+We also used blue Loctite on these bolts and tightened them with an impact driver.

-We chose to place the electrical area towards the middle of the loading area, so placing the cable gland between the two solar panels was the best location for our installation.
+We chose to place the electrical area towards the middle of the loading zone, so placing the cable gland between the two solar panels was the best location for our installation.
 We used a 1.25" metal hole saw, cleaned the edges with a file, and sprayed the raw metal edges with paint.

 Sealing and mounting the cable gland